Amherst College Essay Prompts 2018-19

 Listed below are the essay prompts for incoming freshman students.

 2. Please briefly elaborate on an extracurricular activity or work experience of particular significance to you.
-(Maximum: 175 words)
+(175 words max)

 3. In addition to the essay you are writing as part of the Common Application, Amherst requires a supplementary writing sample from all applicants.
 There are two options for satisfying Amherst’s supplementary writing requirement: Option A or Option B. You may respond to one, but not both, of these options.